 For now we are moving on and embracing spring!
 Kale is our vegetable of the month for May.

 I have already heard plenty of feedback amongst my clients and friends on their feelings on kale.
 Jason for example hates it.
-However I have to say has been quite the sport when testing recipes!
+However I have to say he has been quite the sport when testing recipes!
 In fact I think I have found one recipe in particular that will become a regular addition to our diets.

 There are so many ways to prepare kale and narrowing down what I was going to feature on this blog was difficult.
 I decided to skip kale chips since recipes can be found in several books, websites, etc. My only advise on kale chip is to make sure they are dry otherwise you'll steam rather than roast.